Create Happy, Successful Children

 Parents who withhold love and support from their children will make their children try ever harder to get it.

-When parents are too frightened, distracted, or misinformed to love their children naturally, attempts by children to provoke parental love may be expressed through what are sometimes misnamed “oppositional behaviors”, or even fake psychiatric diagnoses such “refusal syndrome” – crying, tantrums, bad moods, sullenness, withdrawal, running away, or rejection of the parents.
+When parents are too frightened, distracted, or misinformed to love their children naturally, attempts by children to provoke parental love will be expressed through more reaching out – and if that doesn’t work, eventually through what are sometimes misnamed “oppositional behaviors”, or even fake psychiatric diagnoses such “refusal syndrome” – crying, tantrums, bad moods, sullenness, withdrawal, running away, or even, eventually, rejection of their parents.

-Never assume that children behave badly out of bad intentions.
-Gently try to find out what’s wrong – you may be surprised at what is really going on.
+Never, ever assume that children behave “badly” out of bad intentions.
+When children behave badly, it is because they have been treated with not-love.
+Gently and compassionately try to find out what’s wrong – you may be surprised at what is really going on.

 Always assume this truth: what is not love is fear.
-Root out the fear beneath your child’s not-love, or “bad” behavior, and you may see it as not really bad, but the result of a defensive affective state that can be corrected through your love, understanding, and often, help or assistance.
+Root out the fear and pain beneath your child’s “bad” behavior, and you may see it as not really bad, but the result of an affective state that can be corrected through your love, understanding, support, and often, help or assistance.

-Children who only sometimes, or seldom, or never receive love and acceptance, support and protection, attention and encouragement from their parents will be traumatized – and therefore insecure and overly needy – forever.
+Children who only sometimes, seldom, or never receive love and acceptance, support and protection, attention and encouragement from their parents will be traumatized – and therefore insecure and needy – forever.

 … the more curious they become about the world.